jiko/cyborgmanifesto/index.md

 What kind of political accountability can be constructed to the women together across the scientific-technical hierarchies separating us?
-Might there be ways of developing feminist science/technology politics in alliance with and-military science facility conversion action groups?
-Many sciendfic and technical workers in Silicon Valley, the high-tech cowboys included, do not want to work on military science.
+Might there be ways of developing feminist science/technology politics in alliance with military science facility conversion action groups?
+Many scientific and technical workers in Silicon Valley, the high-tech cowboys included, do not want to work on military science.
 Can these personal preferences and cultural tendencies be welded into progressive politics among this professional